Rajendranagar mandal

 Rajendranagar is a mandal in Ranga Reddy district of the Indian state of Telangana. and it is also Rajendranagar revenue division.
 Rajendranagar is being developed as an IT hub.
 The Government of Telangana has planned to develop an IT cluster in Rajendra Nagar which will stretch across 350 acres of land from Budwel to Kismatpur.
 Budwel, Kismatpur, Sikanderguda and Shivarampalli are some of the nearby residential areas.
-Manasa Hills and Kothwalguda eco-hill park are tourist attractions in Rajendranagar.
+Manasa Hills and Kothwalguda Eco Park are tourist attractions in Rajendranagar.

 Demographics

 As of 2001 India census, Rajendranagar had a population of 143,184.
 Males constitute 52% of the population and females 48%.
 Rajendranagar has an average literacy rate of 55%, lower than the national average of 59.5%: male literacy is 62%, and female literacy is 48%.
 In Rajendranagar, 15% of the population is under 6 years of age.